-Acraflex is a high quality solvent-based acrylic waterproofing compound incorporating fibres that interlace to reinforce the coating.
+Acraflex is a high quality, solvent-based, acrylic waterproofing compound with incorporating fibres that interlace to reinforce the coating.
 Acraflex provides a single-coat, durable long-term waterproofing solution that is immediately waterproof and will withstand rainfall as soon as it is applied.

 Single pack product – no mixing required

 Number of parts: 1 Application temperature: 5oC to 25oC Curing time: 3 - 7 days Coverage: 1m2 per kg

 Please consult the technical data sheet for full product technical data.Acraflex Standard Safety Data Sheet Size: (123.32 KB) Acraflex Standard Technical Data Sheet Size: (263.4 KB) Acraflex Standard Technisches Datenblatt Size: (452.46 KB)

 All necessary repair work should be carried out prior to application of the coating and the prepared surface should be clean, sound and free of flaking or loose material, moss or fungal growth.
 Acraflex Standard must only be applied when the surface is dry.

 Due to the wide variation in roofing materials and conditions, the following are generalised recommendations only.
 Please contact the Polycote technical helpline if more specific guidance is required for your application.